Tombellens/CleanCode/CHAPTER3.md

 #### 1.1 Blocks and Indenting

-This implies that blocks within *if*-statements, *else*-statements, *while*-stattements and so on should be one line long.
+This implies that blocks within *if*-statements, *else*-statements, *while*-statements and so on should be one line long.
 Probably that line should be a function call.
 Not only does this keep the enclosing function small, but it also adds documentary value because the function called within the block can have a nicely descriptive name.